peru Logistics and Travel Information

 Vitamin C (to boost immunity)

-If you have food sensitivities, low blood sugar or love to snack, bring some healthy snacks with you such as nuts, beef jerky, dried fruit, granola, etc!
+If you have food sensitivities, low blood sugar or love to snack, bring some healthy snacks with you such as nuts, beef jerky, dried fruit, granola, rice crackers, etc. - get creative!

 For a wellness-focused and comfortable flying experience, check out our tips here!